linsvensson/sensor.greenely/README.md

 # sensor.greenely
 _Custom component to get usage data and prices from [Greenely](https://www.greenely.se/) for [Home Assistant](https://www.home-assistant.io/)._

+Because Greenely doesn't have an open api yet, we are using the Android user-agent to access data.

 ## Installation
 1. Using the tool of choice open the directory (folder) for your HA configuration (where you find `configuration.yaml`).
 2. If you do not have a `custom_components` directory (folder) there, you need to create it.